Preparing for the New NCLEX Format

 The matrix item type is a closed-ended question that asks the test taker to evaluate a number of row items using the same set of column choices.
 This challenges students to select multiple answers by marking cells in a matrix grid.

 Questions on the exam can have 4-10 rows and 2-3 columns.
-Each row much have 1 response option selected.
+Each row must have 1 response option selected.
 A student cannot continue to the next question until all rows have a response.

-Research shows that knowing what to expect in terms of format and item types significantly improves performance on exam day.
-Our NGN prep items are designed to approximately simulate what students will see on their exams.
+Research indicates that understanding the format and types of items significantly enhances performance on exam day.
+Our NGN prep items are designed to approximately simulate what students will see on their NCLEX exams.
 We recommend that anyone taking these exams familiarize themselves with these item types in addition to practicing them with Pocket Prep.
-We offer an intuitive and user-friendly interface while replicating the challenges these advanced question types pose.
-By familiarizing students with these item types, Pocket Prep is equipping them with the tools they need to approach NGN item types confidently and with minimal stress.
+We offer an intuitive and user-friendly interface that effectively replicates the challenges posed by these advanced question styles.
+By familiarizing students with these items, Pocket Prep is equipping them with the tools they need to approach NGN items confidently and with minimal stress.

 What We’ve Learned From the Experts